fight-pollution/windmills-make-noise/README.md

 # Windmills Make Noise

+- noise from windmills (turbines) from Windpark Zeewolde Netherlands;
+- recorded in Goudplevierweg Almere Netherlands (Almere Oosterwold);
-Enjoy the recordings with headphones.
+- enjoy the recordings with headphones;